 This lighthouse will be the first thing you see when entering Nantucket Island, and will be your final farewell to the island too.
 Watch as it lights Nantucket Harbor at night and guides boats in and out safely.
 Get up close or view from afar, the choice is up to you!

 Head on over to the Coskata Coatue Wildlife Refuge and see a magnificent white brick lighthouse.
 Great Point Lighthouse is one of the most remote and scenic lighthouses to come across on Nantucket, and it’s well worth the visit.

+At the refuge, explore 16 miles of trails during a tour of the dunes and forests here.
 To have the full experience, rent a jeep for the day, let down your tires and cruise off road to see the lighthouse.
 This will be a beach day you’ll never forget.
 See wildlife, drive on sand, and see one of the most picturesque areas on the East Coast.
 This peaceful yet thrilling excursion will excite all, especially children!

 SANKATY HEAD LIGHTHOUSE